Prag8855/aab/content/guides/kontist-review.md

 You only need a phone and an ID document.
 You don't need a registered address (*[[Anmeldung]]*).
 Kontist uses IDNow to verify your ID.[^2] Some passports are not supported by IDNow.
 Other online banks have the same problem.

-Only freelancers, small businesses and sole traders can open an account.
+Only freelancers, [small businesses](/glossary/Kleinunternehmer) and sole traders can open an account.
 Corporations and partnerships (GmbH, KG, UG, or GbR) are not allowed.[^5]

 ## Conclusion

 **I don't recommend Kontist.** There is no reason to choose them over another business bank.
 The fees are too high, and the promised features are not good enough.

-Kontist was supposed to make my bookkeeping easier.
-It does not do that better than other banks.
+Kontist was supposed to make my bookkeeping easier, but makes too many errors, so I can't trust it.

 ### The good